boom-army/docs/content/en/blog/build-diary-21/index.md

 contributors: ["harkl"]
 ---

 Are you still alive anon?
 Are you still here?
 I'm still here and I'm still building [Boom](https://app.boom.army).
 Nothing has changed for the long term thesis on Solana as far as I'm concerned.
 It's the fastest production Blockchain Layer 1 at scale, with the best community and developers in crypto period.
+Boom is committed to continuing delivery indefinitely and will always do so as long as Solana remains the best product in the biz.

+So what have I been up to for the last couple of weeks?

 ## All your data is now anon

 The last couple of weeks have been spent on a major migration.
-We've moved all of our backend services and data storage to an anonymously hosted VPS via [BitLaunch](https://bitlaunch.io) all paid in Bitcoin.
+I've moved all of our backend services and data storage to an anonymously hosted VPS via [BitLaunch](https://bitlaunch.io) all paid in Bitcoin.
 This is important as part of the anti-fragility of [Boom](https://app.boom.army), and although it was a lot of work it's certainly worth it.

 ### Decreased costs